OpenBB-finance/OpenBB/openbb_sdk/README.md

 ## API keys

-To fullly leverage the OpenBB Platform you need to configure some API keys.
+To fully leverage the OpenBB Platform you need to configure some API keys.
 Here are the 3 options on how to do it:

 1. From OpenBB Hub
 2. At runtime